 Some studies suggest that a high altitude lifestyle is healthy.
 If that’s the case most South Koreans are in luck as the country is not short of mountain terrain.
-The marketeers at Blue Mountain Country Club have taken the opportunity a step further, reckoning that their facility – situated 765 metres (2,500 feet) above sea level – is “known to be the altitude where humans feel most pleasant, offering the best environment for you to enjoy a healing round of golf.”
+The marketeers at Sagewood Country Club (formerly Blue Mountain CC) have taken the opportunity a step further, reckoning that their facility – situated 765 metres (2,500 feet) above sea level – is “known to be the altitude where humans feel most pleasant, offering the best environment for you to enjoy a healing round of golf.”

-Regardless of whether or not you believe the marketing hype, there’s no doubt that Blue Mountain’s location in the middle-mountain county of Hongcheon in Gangwon Province is scenically joyous.
+Regardless of whether or not you believe the marketing hype, there’s no doubt that Sagewood's location in the middle-mountain county of Hongcheon in Gangwon Province is scenically joyous.

 Our South Korean Correspondent, Hwa-Young Nam, commented as follows: